PaaS Adoption Part 3: Protecting a Porous Network Boundary

 Moving from Public Internet to Private Connectivity

 Our introductory blog on PaaS adoption in financial services outlined six core challenges facing institutions.
-This follow-up by Citihub Consulting’s Associate Partner Jim Oulton examines one of those challenges in more detail – how to protect a porous network boundary and looking ahead to CSPs making more of their services available with private, rather than public, endpoints.
+This follow-up by Citihub’s Associate Partner Jim Oulton examines one of those challenges in more detail – how to protect a porous network boundary and looking ahead to CSPs making more of their services available with private, rather than public, endpoints.

 Cloud Service Provider PaaS offerings are an attractive proposition, but financial services institutions looking to securely adopt these technologies face significant challenges, not least of which is the fact that most services were originally architected to use the public internet as their primary communication channel.
 Attempting to ‘privatise’ those services requires complex network engineering plus the layering of additional security controls.